andreww5au/PaSD-client/README.md

 all of the slots will have PDoC cards installed at any given time, and not all PDoC cards will be connected to a SMARTbox.
 The extra ports are provided for redundancy.

-A single fibre pair from the control building to the FNDH is connected to an ethernet-serial bridge (via a media converter), allowing the MCCS in the control building to send and receive data over the network to a given FNDH (with a unique IP address).
-The serial data from the ethernet-serial bridge is passed to the local microcontroller in the FNDH, and shared with all of the SMARTboxes via a multi-drop serial bus.
-When the MCCS sends data, every device on the shared bus (the FNDH microcontroller and all of the SMARTboxes in the station) receives it.
+A single fibre pair from the control building to the FNDH is connected to an RFC 2217 ethernet-serial bridge (via a media converter), allowing the MCCS in the control building to send and receive data over the network to a given FNDH (with a unique IP address).
+The serial data from the ethernet-serial bridge is passed to the local microcontroller in the FNDH, and shared with all the SMARTboxes via a multi-drop serial bus.
+When the MCCS sends data, every device on the shared bus (the FNDH microcontroller and all the SMARTboxes in the station) receives it.

-The microcontroller in the FNDH monitors temperatures, voltages and currents in the FNDH, and allows the 28 possible output ports to be switched on and off.
+The main microcontroller in the FNDH (known as the FNPC) monitors temperatures, voltages and currents in the FNDH, and allows the 28 possible output ports to be switched on and off.
 It does _NOT_ communicate with the SMARTboxes at all.
 Instead, the SMARTboxes are controlled by the MCCS in the main building, talking to them directly via serial traffic over the shared serial bus.
+The FNPC is always on modbus address 101.

+Another microcontroller in the FNDH is the communications gateway, passing traffic between the ethernet-serial bridge and the multidrop serial bus.
+This is known as the FNCC, and can also be addressed directly at modbus address 100.

 Like the SMARTboxes, the FNDH has an infra-red port, to allow a technician to do diagnostics in the field.
+(Not implemented in hardware)

 # Communications API